SENSEiXENUS/senseixenus.github.io/posts/ctf/Iris25CTF/writeup.md

 	}
 ```

-- Lastly, the main sink is seen is this code.The pages are controlled with the `fullpath` variable in the manner `"./pages" + path` which is passed to the `os.stat()` function to read the files.`Path` can be controlled by an attacker to gain path traversal but there is a slight twist.`../` is replaced with and empty string,we can easily bypass this with the string `..././`,`../` gets filtered out and a new `../` is created.We will abuse this to read the `users.json` file.
+- Lastly, the main sink is seen in this code.The pages are controlled with the `fullpath` variable in the manner `"./pages" + path` which is passed to the `os.stat()` function to read the files.`Path` can be controlled by an attacker to gain path traversal but there is a slight twist.`../` is replaced with and empty string,we can easily bypass this with the string `..././`,`../` gets filtered out and a new `../` is created.We will abuse this to read the `users.json` file.

 ```golang
 func pages(w http.ResponseWriter, r *http.Request) {